Tobotobo/docker_oracle_example1/README.md

  ✔ Volume "docker_oracle_example1_oradata"       Created                                                                                                                                                          0.0s
  ✔ Container docker_oracle_example1-oracle-db-1  Created                                                                                                                                                          0.1s
 Attaching to oracle-db-1
-oracle-db-1  | ORACLE PASSWORD FOR SYS AND SYSTEM: oracle oracle-db-1  | Specify a password to be used for database accounts.
+oracle-db-1  | ORACLE PASSWORD FOR SYS AND SYSTEM: password oracle-db-1  | Specify a password to be used for database accounts.
 Oracle recommends that the password entered should be at least 8 characters in length, contain at least 1 uppercase character, 1 lower case character and 1 digit [0-9].
 Note that the same password will be used for SYS, SYSTEM and PDBADMIN accounts: oracle-db-1  | Confirm the password: oracle-db-1  | Configuring Oracle Listener.